Types of seeds to eat and their benefits

-The best thing about this small but might food is that you can mix edible seeds into oatmeal or yogurt, blend into a smoothie, sprinkle over a salad.
+The best thing about this small but might food is that you can mix edible seeds into oatmeal or yogurt, blend them into a smoothie, sprinkle them over a salad.
 Also, you can consume them toasted, raw, or roasted depending on the particular seed, and use them to amp up the dietary value of what you are eating.

 Different types of edible seeds and their benefits

 Flax seeds are one of the oldest crops and there are two types, brown and golden.
 They both are equally nutritious.

 Ground or whole flaxseed?
 Ground flaxseed is better for most people, whole flax seeds are harder to digest.